 Dr. Comstock's consulting experience spans a cross section of healthcare stakeholders, including employers, business associations, healthcare providers and associations, and pharmaceutical manufacturers.
 She has consulted with business leaders on issues such as managed care, health risk management, and environmental health and safety.
 She has worked with a variety of organizations to evaluate the evolving role of different stakeholder groups in healthcare and with professional associations to support emerging roles for their members in the healthcare marketplace.

 For 17 years Dr. Comstock served as a Corporate Medical Director, first for AT&T Bell Laboratories from 1981 to 1992, then for Consolidated Rail Corporation from 1992 to 1998.
 Her responsibilities included development, implementation, and direction of employee-focused health services programs to enhance the health and productivity of the workforce and decrease health-related costs.
 She served as consultant to senior management on broad-based economic and humanistic health issues

 Dr. Comstock received her medical degree from Columbia University College of Physicians and Surgeons and a Master of Public Health from the Medical College of Wisconsin.
 She is board-certified in internal medicine, preventive medicine and medical management.

 Back to top

-Fellowship programs for both Wye River Group on Healthcare and the Foundation for American Health Care
+Fellowship programs for both Wye River Group and the Foundation for American Health Care

 Leadership are occasionally extended to individuals whose experience and expertise augment that of the principals